Research in the School of Science and Engineering

 • Enhancing Human Health and Wellbeing – addressing challenges in healthcare, quality of life and accessibility.

-• Ensuring Environmental Sustainability – enabling future generations to operate in an environmentally sustainable way in terms of energy consumption and impact on natural resources.
+• Ensuring Environmental Sustainability – enabling future generations to operate in an environmentally sustainable way regarding energy consumption and impact on natural resources.

 Our research is organised in six clusters of excellence that bring to bear the mix of talent, expertise and skills required to address these societal challenges.